7 Simple Hacks To Help You Deal With AnxietyBy Lauren Rae

-Yoga, exercise and meditation are particularly helpful with anxieties.
-Letting go of your thoughts and focusing on the task of centring yourself.
+Yoga, exercise, and meditation are particularly helpful with anxieties.
+Letting go of your thoughts and focusing on the task of centering yourself.
 If exercise is foreign to you, use it as an opportunity to try something new.

 6. Express Yourself

 Something I’m rather prone to doing myself is penning my feelings on a piece of paper while simultaneously crying.
 Let out your emotion through the written word and allow yourself to be vulnerable to a piece of paper.
 Crying is a healthy and completely normal way to express frustration or sadness.

 7. Release Your Frustrations

 My last resort, but a resort none the less is releasing frustrations out on objects.
 Punch pillows, or better yet scream into a pillow.
 And if you have any at your disposal, rip apart an old cassette tape.

 Though I’ve only tried a handful of these techniques in the past few months, knowing that they’re available has been a great comfort.
 It’s also worth remembering that what might work for you, may not work for someone else.

 Like what you're reading?
 Sign up for our free newsletter and never miss a post!
 Plus get a FREE digital version of our Issue No.10 with sign up.